 Click on "More Publications" below for a full list of publications supported by the Harvard-China Project in this research area.

-Both the 2005 and 2016 surveys collected data across a wide range of research interests, including transportation planning, travel behavior, mobile-source emissions, outdoor and indoor air pollution exposures, health effects of air pollution, and perceptions and valuation of health risk.
+Both the 2005 and 2016 Chengdu surveys collected data across a wide range of research interests, including transportation planning, travel behavior, mobile-source emissions, outdoor and indoor air pollution exposures, health effects of air pollution, and perceptions and valuation of health risk.
 Harvard researchers devised the questionnaires and are leading a number of parallel analyses.
 Covering 2000 households, field implementation of both surveys was led by political scientist Shen, using RCCC's rigorous geospatial sampling methods to insure inclusion of non-registered migrants left out of most social surveys in China.

-Joining Hammitt and Nielsen in ongoing analyses of the datasets are China Project research affiliates GUAN ChengHe (Graduate School of Design, Harvard University), Sumeeta SRINIVASAN (Department of Urban and Environmental Policy and Planning, Tufts University), WANG Haikun (School of Environment, Nanjing University), and GENG Fangli (Harvard T.H.
+Joining Hammitt and Nielsen in ongoing analyses of the datasets are China Project research affiliates GUAN ChengHe (Graduate School of Design, Harvard), Sumeeta SRINIVASAN (Department of Urban and Environmental Policy and Planning, Tufts University), WANG Haikun (School of Environment, Nanjing University), and GENG Fangli (Harvard T.H.
 Chan School of Public Health).